You must procure a license for each resource that Prisma Cloud protects. Licenses are valid for one year, after which they can be renewed.

 Web Application and API Security (WAAS)

 30 credits per Defender agent associated with protected web-application nodes (container/pod/host/AppID)

 Both Prisma Cloud Enterprise Edition (SaaS) and Prisma Cloud Compute Edition (self-hosted) are licensed with the same credits metering system.

 The type of Defender you deploy depends on the resource you’re securing.

 - Host Defender— Secures legacy hosts (Linux or Windows) that don’t run containers.

 - Container Defender— Secures hosts (Linux or Windows) that run containers.
-These types of hosts have a container runtime installed, such as Docker Engine or CRI-O. Container Defender protects both the underlying host and any containers it runs, and the license (8 workloads) includes coverage for both.
-A container host consumes 8 workloads whether it runs one container or a hundred containers.
+These types of hosts have a container runtime installed, such as Docker Engine or CRI-O. Container Defender protects both the underlying host and any containers it runs, and the license (7 credits) includes coverage for both.
+A container host consumes 7 credits whether it runs one container or a hundred containers.

 - Container Defender - App Embedded— Secures containers which are run by a managed service, where the service provider maintains all infrastructure required to run the container, including the underlying host and container runtime.
 For this type of deployment, a Container App Embedded Defender is embedded into each container to be secured.

 - Serverless Defender— Secures serverless functions.
 For this type of deployment, a Serverless Defender is embedded into each function to be secured.